 During our visit, we had the opportunity to enjoy dinner at the Chef’s Table (offered six times a week) and learn culinary secrets at the cooking school class.
 We shared our meal with one other couple.
 Located in an open-air pavilion, we dined on delicious Northern Thai cuisine and chatted with the chef.
 We always enjoy the close connection between the food we eat and its preparation.
 It somehow feels more real.

 For a more traditional dining experience, Sala Mae Rim offers dishes from the northern region of Thailand.
 Terraces restaurant and the Elephant Bar are located beside the Resort’s main swimming pool and feature open-air dining with an expansive view of the surrounding rice paddy fields and the distant Doi Suthep mountain range.
-International cuisine is featured using the area’s local produce.
+International cuisine is highlighted using the area’s local produce.

 Four Seasons Resorts has a great children’s club program, and Chiang Mai is no exception.
 Young guests have incredible activities that immerse them into the local culture and natural surroundings.
 Some of our favorite activities include: kite making, learning about the local flowers, and creating a clay pot.